Research insights

 Better job security

 Not only will you be able to gain a job more easily, beating off the competition, but a college degree should stand you in great stead to hold onto it during turbulent times and economic downturns.
 Graduates with a college degree are less likely to find themselves unemployed or laid off when a company or business suffers financial hardship.
-Because many industries have a preference for hiring college-educated workers, even for entry-level positions, their value means that that they will be held onto, to ride any economic storm, as employers recognise that they are long-term investments for the overall growth of the company.
+Because many industries have a preference for hiring college-educated workers, even for entry-level positions, their value means that that they will be held onto, to ride any economic storm, as employers recognize that they are long-term investments for the overall growth of the company.
 A degree is like an insurance policy, protecting an employee from redundancy, especially compared to those staff members who do not have degrees.

 Networking opportunities